 Posts by Yanick Champoux

 Sometimes, it’s humongous revolutions.
-Most of the time, it’s an itsy bitsy evolutionary steps.
-Today’s hack definitively sits in the second category, but I have the feeling it’s a little dab of abstraction that is going to provide a lot of itch relief.
+Most of the time, it’s itsy bitsy evolutionary steps.
+Today’s hack definitively sits in the second category, but I have the feeling that it’s a little dab of abstraction that is going to provide a lot of itch relief.